 5. How can I get involved?

-There are multiple ways to get into the Earth Day spirit, from participating in a local event to changing your bills from paper to paperless.
-Here are some suggestions from the Earth Day Network:
+There are multiple ways to get into the Earth Day spirit, from participating in an online event to changing your bills from paper to paperless.
+Here are some suggestions:

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.